kevinhartman/simple-aidl-objects/README.md

 The explicit casting means that it's possible to pass particular AIDLBundler and AIDLObject objects to service methods that should not be allowed to accept them- which will result in a runtime error.
 With very mild caution, this should be easily avoidable.

 ##Not so Standard Reflection
 Because this library uses some less than standard reflection in order to make your life so simple, there's a possiblity that it may not work with particular versions of Android.
-It is currently tested only on Android 4.0.3, but it's <b>very</b> likely that it should work just fine on most modern versions of Android (assuming AIDL support).
+It is currently tested only on Android 4.0.3 and 4.1.1, but it's <b>very</b> likely that it should work just fine on all versions of Android.
 Test it out and let me know!
 If there are problems for a specific version of Android that you'd like to use, let me know about that too, and I'll do my best to get it working.

 ##Current Development State
-Simple AIDL Objects is in a useable state, but <b>not a production state</b>.
-If you're planning on using Simple AIDL Objects in production code because you're interested in doing inheritance over IPC, check out my blog post describing a safer way to do so using AIDL and Serializables.
-If you're still interested, I'm not stopping you.
-This is pretty cool code, and I'll certainly do my best to fix bugs that people may find in it / add support for other Android versions if I find out that this isn't working on everything.
-Remember: exposing AIDL interfaces for your services to other applications is a big deal.
-You must always maintain support for your initial implementation, as to not break any other applications that depend on your service being compatible with an older version.
-That said, consider first trying the approach described on my blog.
+Simple AIDL Objects is in a useable state, but I can't guarantee that I'll continue working on it.
+I'll do my best to fix bugs that people may find in it / add support for other Android versions if I find out that this isn't working on everything, if I can.